albanpuech/risky-biscuits-project/README.md

 |                                           | s (Dry summer)  | b (Warm summer)  |
 |                                           |                 | c (Cold summer)  |

+MAP OF US CLIMARE; POSSIBLY INTERACTIVE?

-Now that we have lots of data, let's dive into it !
+Now that we have lots of data, let's dive into it!

 <!-- ## 🍻 How does the average ratings of the 5 most rated beers in the US change across the climate regions?